Bubba Thompson

-Leslie Arnold "Bubba" Thompson (born June 9, 1998) is an American professional baseball outfielder for the Texas Rangers of Major League Baseball (MLB).
-Thompson was drafted by the Texas Rangers with the 26th overall pick in the first round of the 2017 Major League Baseball draft.
-He made his MLB debut in 2022.
+Leslie Arnold "Bubba" Thompson (born June 9, 1998) is an American former professional baseball outfielder and college football quarterback for the South Alabama Jaguars.
+He played in Major League Baseball (MLB) for the Texas Rangers and Cincinnati Reds.
+Thompson was drafted by the Rangers with the 26th overall pick in the first round of the 2017 MLB draft.

 Amateur career

 Thompson attended McGill–Toolen Catholic High School in Mobile, Alabama.
 He played baseball and American football in high school.
 As a junior in baseball, he hit .469 with 19 stolen bases.
 During his senior year in football, he led his team to the Class 7A state title game, and passed for 3,173 yards and 38 touchdowns.
 Thompson was teammates with future NFL wide receiver Jalen Tolbert.

 He originally committed to Auburn University to play college baseball, but changed his commitment to the University of Alabama in February 2017.
 A three-star football recruit, he also received offers to play college football from the University of Tennessee and the University of Mississippi.

 Thompson was considered one of the top prospects for the 2017 Major League Baseball draft.
 Thompson was drafted by the Texas Rangers with the 26th overall pick in the first round of the draft.